Ninja Theory: Just Add Monsters (2000–2004)

 With Argonaut's support and funding, the team was able to move into a proper office, hire 17 more staff and buy the technologies needed to make a video game.
 The development team assembled a gameplay demo of Kung Fu Chaos and presented it to Microsoft Games Studios.
-They were willing to provide funding for the game's development in order to have a strong line-up for their then-upcoming console, the Xbox.
-The publishing team at Microsoft was described as "helpful", assisting the team in refining the game during its production.
-Yet Microsoft failed to market the game properly.
+They were willing to provide funding for the development in order to have a strong line-up for their then-upcoming console, the Xbox.
+The publishing team at Microsoft was described as "helpful", aiding the team in refining the game during its production.
+However, Microsoft failed to market the game properly.
 For example, no advertisements were prepared for the launch.
 While the game was critically praised, Kung Fu Chaos sales were hugely disappointing, and the game was a financial failure for the firm.
-At the time, Antoniades was disappointed and shocked that Microsoft would "send [the game] out to die," but understood Microsoft's decision to put their resources into other more profitable projects.
+At the time, Antoniades was disappointed and shocked that Microsoft would "send [the game] out to die", but understood Microsoft's decision to put their resources into other more profitable projects.

 Before the release of Kung Fu Chaos, the team were already actively developing a sequel titled Kung Fu Chaos 2.
 The team used feedback from Kung Fu Chaos players to make the sequel a more mature game.
 While the team expected the publishing relationship with Microsoft would continue, they declined to fund the sequel since the first game was not warmly welcomed by its audience.
 As Microsoft retained the intellectual property (IP) rights to Kung Fu Chaos, and the team did not have sufficient resources to start from scratch, and could not use the Xbox code they had programmed, the company ceased development of Kung Fu Chaos 2.
 Instead, they began working on a new IP, Kung Fu Story, which was also themed around kung fu and Chinese martial arts.

-While developing Kung Fu Story, the team closely monitored the games market and realised that both the audience and publishers wanted games based on realism with high production values rather than those that have highly stylised visuals.
+While developing Kung Fu Story, the team closely monitored the games market and realised that both the audience and publishers wanted games based on realism with high production values rather than those which have highly stylised visuals.
 Recognizing that Kung Fu Story would not fare well with the audience, the team decided to greatly expand the game's scope to satisfy players' demands.
-The team renamed the game Heavenly Sword, and assembled a demo using personal computers in an effort to guess the possible capabilities of the unannounced seventh generation of video game consoles.
+The team renamed the game Heavenly Sword, and assembled a demo using personal computers in an effort to estimate the possible capabilities of the unannounced seventh generation of video game consoles.
 Publishers were interested in funding the game, but they were reluctant to do so due to Argonaut's financial troubles, of which the team at Just Add Monsters was unaware.
 In October 2004, Argonaut entered administration.
-The team remortgaged their apartments and Argonaut's CEO, Jez San provided investment to help the team to buy Just Add Monsters from the administrators.
+The team remortgaged their apartments and Argonaut's CEO, Jez San, provided investment to help the team to buy Just Add Monsters from the administrators.
 In November 2004, the team reestablished themselves as Ninja Theory, and the development of Heavenly Sword continued.
-Kristensen became the head of development, Antoniades led the design department, while Ball became the leader of the technology team.
+Kristensen became the head of development, Antoniades led the design department, while Ball took charge of the technology team.
 San joined as a member of the firm's board of directors.